1technophile/OpenMQTTGateway/docs/use/gateway.md

   "version": "v1.2.0"
 }'
 ```

+OpenMQTTGateway checks at start and every hour if an update is available.

 Alternatively if you want to choose the update URL you can use the command below (ESP32 and ESP8266):

 Without certificate, in this case we will use the root certificate defined in User_config.h